mitchmac/ServerlessWP/readme.md

 ![WordPress 7.0.2](https://img.shields.io/badge/version-7.0.2-blue?logo=wordpress&labelColor=white&logoColor=black) ![PHP 8.3.33](https://img.shields.io/badge/version-8.3.33-blue?logo=php&labelColor=white)

-## Is it a good fit?
+## Use Cases

 **This is currently an experimental project.** It's built for content sites rather than applications:

-✅ **Great fit:** personal blogs, documentation, portfolios, marketing and small business sites, dev and staging sites — anything mostly read, edited by one or two people.
+✅ **Great fit:** personal blogs, documentation, portfolios, marketing and small business sites, dev and staging sites — anything that isn't heavily updated by more than one person at a time.

-✅ **Also great: headless/decoupled WordPress.** Run WordPress here purely as the editing backend and content API (REST or GraphQL) for a separate frontend.
+✅ **Also great: headless/decoupled WordPress.** run WordPress purely as the editing backend and content API (REST or GraphQL) for a separate frontend.

 ⚠️ **Use MySQL, not SQLite when:** sites with several people publishing at once, take a lot of form submissions,  ecommerce, membership sites, forums.
 SQLite+S3 and SQLite+Blob have [limited write concurrency](#sqlite--object-storage).